ptarmiganlabs/butler-sos-docs/content/en/docs/Examples/engine performance monitoring/find slow updating charts/_index.md

 - XML appender files deployed on the Sense servers you want to monitor.
 The appender files tell Sense to send log events to Butler SOS via UDP messages.
 Setup instructions [here](/docs/getting_started/setup/qlik-sense-events/#log-appender-xml-files).
 - A reasonably recent version of [Grafana](https://grafana.com/grafana/download).
 At the time of writing, Grafana 11.2 is the latest version.
 - Data connetions set up in Grafana to the InfluxDB database where Butler SOS stores its data.
 - A way to get the ID of each app object in the Sense apps you want to monitor.
-This can be done [several way](/docs/getting_started/setup/qlik-sense-events/log-events/performance-log-events/#filter-applying-to-specific-apps).
+This can be done in [several ways](/docs/getting_started/setup/qlik-sense-events/log-events/performance-log-events/#filter-applying-to-specific-apps).

 ### The app being monitored